 To check that it communicates with the right TLS server, curl uses a set of locally stored CA certificates to verify the signature of the server's certificate.
 All servers provide a certificate to the client as part of the TLS handshake and all public TLS-using servers have acquired that certificate from an established Certificate Authority.

 After some applied crypto magic, curl knows that the server is in fact the correct one that acquired that certificate for the host name that curl used to connect to it.
-Failing to verify the server's certificate is a TLS handshake failure and curl exists with an error.
+Failing to verify the server's certificate is a TLS handshake failure and curl exits with an error.

 In rare circumstances, you may decide that you still want to communicate with